htb2m/GRACE/README.md

 ## 5. Notes
 - Search time may range from minutes to hours depending on sequence length and conditions.

 - Please expect that there are chances that the algorithm cannot find a set of sequences that satisfy all given conditions.
-In that case, the algorithm is terminated after 500,000 iterations and outputs the closet results found.
+In that case, the algorithm is terminated after 500,000 iterations and outputs the closest results found.

 - Please expect instance when the algorithm shows minimal progress over several generations.
 In that case, re-initializing the population by starting the algorithm over can help escape the trap by setting the search at a different location.